Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lesson4.md

 6. `Data:` 📦 the content to send to the To address, e.g. a function and its parameters.
 7. `v,r,s:` components of the transaction signature.
 They prove that the transaction is authorised by the sender.

+## Conclusion
+- `Reverts` and `gas usage` help maintain the integrity of the blockchain state.
+Reverts will undo transactions when failures occur, while gas enables transactions execution and runs the EVM.
+When a transaction fails, the gas consumed is not recoverable.
+To manage this, Ethereum allows users to set the maximum amount of gas they're willing to pay for each transaction.